Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 ## Reforge

-#### New equipment
+### New equipment

-Players with all five trinket will combine into a new equipment.
+The player forges five trinket at the blacksmith into a new piece of equipment.

 Players get trinket from boss hunting.

-#### Upgrade equipment
+### Upgrade equipment

-Players upgrade equipment by inserting shards into current equipment.
+Players upgrade equipment by inserting trinket into current equipment.

 Equipment will be added elements to increase equipment power.
-## Reforge

-### Match five trinkets into one item

-The player forges five trinket at the blacksmith into a new piece of equipment.

 ### Increase trinket on item